michael545/options-pricing/blackscholes.md

 The model's foundation is the concept of a **delta-hedged portfolio**.
 Imagine you sell a call option.
 To offset the risk of the stock price rising, you buy a certain number of shares of that same stock.

 - **Portfolio:** You are simultaneously **short a call option** and **long the underlying stock**.
-- **Delta (Δ):** You buy a specific number of shares (the option's "delta") so that for small, instantaneous price changes, the gain on your stock position perfectly cancels out the loss on your option position (and vice-versa).
+- **Delta (Δ):** You buy a specific number of shares (option's "delta") so that for small, instantaneous price changes, the gain on your stock position perfectly cancels out the loss on your option position (and vice-versa).
 - **The Result:** For that moment, your portfolio's value doesn't change with the stock price.
 It is momentarily **riskless**.

 Because this delta changes, a trader must continuously re-balance the portfolio to maintain this risk-free state.
-This is called **dynamic hedging**.
+This is known as **dynamic (delta) hedging**.

 ### **2\.
-The Mathematical Trick: The "Risk-Neutral World"**
+Mathematical Trick: The "Risk-Neutral World"**

-Since the hedged portfolio is riskless, it must logically earn the **risk-free interest rate (r)**, just like a government bond.
+Since the hedged portfolio is riskless, it must logically earn the **risk-free interest rate (r)**, just like a muni.
 Any other return would create an arbitrage opportunity.

 This leads to a powerful mathematical simplification: we can price the option as if we were in a **risk-neutral world**.
 In this hypothetical world: